quadsyn/synth-playground/docs/internal/ui.md

 It's actually so similar that you could hook this up with TypeScript's JSX support, but I haven't bothered because it doesn't save on much.

+There's a similar function for SVG elements if you want that.
+Why a separate function?
+Because some element names are ambiguous and exist in both contexts.
+People try to disambiguate in various ways, but it's simpler to separate those out.

 After that, we could write programs like this:

 ```javascript